PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 Thankfully some smart people made a *program* (using binary!) that took text (aka letter) based instructions from a file and turned them into binary instructions for us!

-...But, how can you represent letters using only binary?
+...But, how can you represent text (letters and symbols) using only binary?
+Lets answer that question first, then we'll get to coding.

 # Binary
 Lets start by learning how to represent numbers using only two symbols, `0` and `1`, then we'll show you how letters are represented.